oopanuga/Common-Provider/README.md

 # CommonProvider

-CommonProvider is a simple library built to give you an easy and consistent way of accessing your providers (multiple implementations of a common interface AKA Provider Model or Strategy Pattern).
-Providers enable extensibility in your applications.
+CommonProvider is a simple library built to give you an easy and consistent way of accessing your providers (from the Provder model/pattern) or strategies (from the Strategy pattern).
+These patterns promote loosely coupling and enable extensibility in your applications.

 ### Key Features
 Some key features of CommonProvider are,